influxdata/telegraf/plugins/inputs/f5_load_balancer/README.md

 # F5 Load Balancer Input Plugin

-The `f5_load_balancer` plugin gathers metrics from an F5 Load Balancer's Rest API.
+The `f5_load_balancer` plugin gathers metrics from an F5 Load Balancer's iControl Rest API.
+Versions 15.1+ are supported, although some functionality might work on older versions.
+Version specific documentation can be found [here](https://clouddocs.f5.com/api/icontrol-rest/).
 ### Configuration

 This section contains the default TOML to configure the plugin.
 You can